revisit-studies/study/typedocReadMe.md

 # Components

-Componets are where study-specific content goes.
+Components are where study-specific content goes.
 ReVISit currently supports four types of components:

 * **Markdown Files** contain formatted text, including links, images, embedded videos, etc. They are useful for introductions, consent forms, help pages, etc.
 * **Images** can be used as stimuli directly.
-* **HTML Pages** can be used to create custom stimuly, including interactive stimuli developed with JavaScript
+* **HTML Pages** can be used to create custom stimuli, including interactive stimuli developed with JavaScript
 * **React Components** can be used for sophisticated interactive stimuli.
 In comparison to HTML pages, react components simplify the communication between reVISit and the stimulus.
 * **Survey Questions** can be used to elicit structured responses from participants.